jasonish/evebox/testing/backends/README.md

-   queries and mutations EveBox runs during normal operation (the alerts inbox aggregation, event histogram, group-by/rare-terms aggregations, DHCP/DNS reports, the stats `derivative` pipeline aggregations, `_update_by_query` painless tag/comment operations, etc.), reporting pass/fail per operation.
+   queries and mutations EveBox runs during normal operation (the alerts inbox aggregation, event histogram, group-by/rare-terms aggregations, DHCP/DNS reports, the stats `derivative` pipeline aggregations, `_update_by_query` painless tag/comment operations, and auto-archiving an alert indexed by an external process), reporting pass/fail per operation.
    `evebox test opensearch` is an alias for the same command.
 It can also run read-only against an existing/production backend (`--existing`) — see [Two modes](#two-modes).